Sailorofthemind/IntricateSkyrim/README.md

 Prior to installing Intricate Skyrim, the following steps.

-Set up a 40gb pagefile (40960mb) although 60 gb pagefile is recommended. restart your PC
+1. Set up a 40gb pagefile (40960mb) although 60 gb pagefile is recommended. restart your PC

-Install Visual C++ x64
+2. Install Visual C++ x64

-Install BOTH .Net Runtime v6 desktop x64 & .Net Runtime v9 desktop x64 then restart your PC
+3. Install BOTH .Net Runtime v6 desktop x64 & .Net Runtime v9 desktop x64 then restart your PC

-Fully disable OneDrive and any other programs which hook into user file areas.
+4. Fully disable OneDrive and any other programs which hook into user file areas.

-Optional: Creation Kit: Download creation kit off of steam.
-Install, and run once.
-Say yes to download scripts.
+IMPORTANT PLEASE READ: With new skyrim update, PRESS Windows + R. And enter %LocalAppData% and click ok... than navigate to skyrim special edition folder and delete contentcatalog.txt IF present.
+This will prevent crashing when starting the list due to new update.

-ENB Series v504: Download and place within stock game.
+PERFORMANCE OPTIONS ARE INCLUDED, PLEASE FEEL FREE TO UTILIZE INCLUDED TEXTURE DOWNSCALER IN OPTIONS.
+OPTIONAL ULTRA ENB PRESENT ALSO IN OPTIONALS.
+MAKE SURE TO READ NOTES.

 Recommended Settings: